keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

 ## Run the tutorial

-In order to simulate user traffic, we are going to execute the following script that will constantly add items to the shopping cart.
+To simulate user traffic, we are going to execute the following script that will constantly add items to the shopping cart.

 1. Change into the folder with the load generation program within the examples repo: